matt-FFFFFF/golang-hack-beginner/docs/Welcome.md

 This hack was designed to run over 2 days.
 The aim is to provide learning materials, a learning path and a sense of community with your team (and the wider community).
 Your teams have been divided up by skill set.

-Skill levels:
- Level Zero: n00b, never coded with Golang but are super eager to learn Level 100: have dabbled in Golang, maybe 'Hello World' or something simple Level 200: Some coding in Golang, looking for your next learning challenge or a real-life example Level 300 - 400: Very experienced, or expert level.
-Still hoping to learn a bit more.

-We asked each person to register and provide their approximate skill set.
-Thus, we have created a sort of 'create your own adventure' style of learning.
-From  your teams you will be with like leveled individuals so that hopefully everyone is at a similar starting point in their learning journey.
-It is suggested that you work together as a team, whether it be as a whole team, pair programming or asynchronously.
-It is entirely up to your team.
-It is important to setup some form of repo for the team and a Microsoft Teams site to communicate (unless one has already been provided).